Illegal wildlife trade

 Since 1975 there’s been an agreement between governments around the world known as CITES, which aims to ensure the international trade in a wild plant or animal does not threaten its future.

-The vast majority of countries in the world are signed up to CITES (178 of us).
-There are only a few rare exceptions like North Korea and Angola.
+The vast majority of countries in the world are signed up to CITES (187 of us).

 We work with the UK government - and across the world through the global WWF Network - to influence international policy on illegal wildlife trade, including CITES.